 No share options have been granted or exercised during the year in respect of Metro Pacific's share option scheme.
+NOTES TO THE FINANCIAL STATEMENTS (Cont'd)

 32. RELATED PARTY TRANSACTIONS

 Significant related party transactions entered into by the Group during the year are disclosed as follows.